sourcegraph/deploy-sourcegraph/docs/customization-guide.md

 ```

 To enable, you must first purchase Lightstep and create a project corresponding to the Sourcegraph instance.
 Then, add the above environment to each deployment.

+## Custom Redis Cache and Store

+Sourcegraph supports specifying a custom Redis server for:

+- caching information (specified via the `REDIS_CACHE_ENDPOINT` environment variable)
+- storing information (session data) (specified via the `REDIS_STORE_ENDPOINT` environment variable)

+If you want to specify a custom Redis server, you'll need specify the corresponding environment variable for each of the following deployments:

+- `sourcegraph-frontend`
+- `indexer`
+- `lsp-proxy`
+- `repo-updater`
+- `xlang-go`
+- `xlang-go-bg`